chris-k84/TcExplore/TDD Zone/How To Use The Zone.md

 ## How To Use the Zone

 So you've read the README, you know what this zone is for.
 This area is for practicing and developing skills with TDD.
-So what we want to achieve here is a set of projects hwere people can practice the techniques.
+So what we want to achieve here is a set of projects here people can practice the techniques.

 Simply put we will run 3 projects, a project for each UT Framework currently available.